Columbia Books & Information Services: Print directories

-Online Databases
+Online databases

 As the world has become increasingly digital, CBIS likewise took its traditional print directories online with a series of subscription databases.

 AssociationExecs.com is contains detailed profiles of trade and professional associations and their staff, featuring over 20,000 association profiles and over 180,000 staff executives.

 Lobbyists.info, re-branded under Washington Representatives in 2019, contains profiles and data related to the government relations industry, including full lobbying disclosure details since 2010 and profiles for over 70,000 client and firms, and 40,000 government relations professionals.

 TheGrantscape.com, powered by Thompson Grants, is a comprehensive database of federal, state, local, and private grant opportunities for the grant-seeking community.
 Grantscape features over 7,000 active grant opportunities, reflecting over $25 million in funding.

-Training & Events
+Training and events

 CBIS hosts many live and virtual conferences and events throughout the year, primarily under its brands Association TRENDS and Thompson Grants.
 These events are geared at bringing the respective industries together for insight, guided learning, and networking opportunities.
 Association TRENDS events include: